What Is the Maximum Amount for Small Claims Court?

 Australia also operates on a state-by-state basis, and its limits tend to be higher than those in the UK or the US.

 • New South Wales: The Local Court Small Claims Division handles disputes up to $20,000.
-The General Division of the same court goes up to $100,000, but that involves a more formal process.
+The General Division of the same court goes up to $100,000, but with a more formal process.

 • Queensland: The Queensland Civil and Administrative Tribunal (QCAT) handles claims up to $25,000 for minor civil disputes.